sap218/hugo-test/content/projects/DRAFTqolo.md

 # Quality of Life ontology (QoLo)

 {{< color-block style="warning" >}}
-This work has not yet been published and is ongoing.
+This work is ongoing.
 {{< /color-block >}}

+## Background

 This project is the development of the ophthalmic Quality of Life (QoL) ontology for the ocular IMID domain.

-Methodology:
-+ Ontology building with Protégé [^protege]
+## Methodology

-+ QoL foundation based on …
+QoL foundation based on...

-[^1] protégé link
+## Impact

+See related project: **OcIMIDo** - the first ontology of its kind in opthamology[^ocimido].

+## References

+[^ocimido]: Pendleton, Samantha C., et al. "Development and application of the [ocular immune-mediated inflammatory diseases ontology](https://www.sciencedirect.com/science/article/pii/S001048252100336X "paper for ontology project") enhanced with synonyms from online patient support forum conversation."
+Computers in biology and medicine 135 (2021): 104542.